 It was also decided to introduce the "one in one out" principle.
 This principle ensures that any new burdens introduced are counterbalanced by removing equivalent burdens in the same policy area.
 The Commission also wants to take into account the United Nations Sustainable Development Goals so that all legislative proposals contribute to the implementation of the 2030 Agenda for Sustainable Development.

 The working party on better regulation functions within the Council of the European Union.
-The group discusses and analyzes the activities of the European Commission in the better lawmaking program on an ongoing basis.
-Recently, a group of i.a. provided input to the stocktaking exercise and developed guidelines for EU Council groups to produce impact assessments on substantial amendments tabled in the Council to Commission initiatives.
+The group discusses and analyses the activities of the European Commission in the better lawmaking program on an ongoing basis.
+Recently, a group of i.a. provided input to the stocktaking exercise and developed guidelines for EU Council groups to produce Impact Assessments on substantial amendments tabled in the Council to Commission initiatives.
 In the working group for better regulation, Poland is represented by a representative of the MRiT.

 Impact Assessment at the Organisation for Economic Co-operation and Development (OECD